Nathan-Roll1/PerceptualAdaptation/preregistration.md

 ## Materials
 - 30 sentences from 15 L2 English speakers (6 L1 backgrounds: Arabic, Mandarin, Hindi, Korean, Spanish, Vietnamese)
-- 2 attention check sentences
+- 2 attention check sentences (requiring single-word responses)
-- Sentences presented with missing content (blank) that participants must identify
+- Sentences presented as audio only; participants transcribe the full sentence they hear

+## Task
+Participants listen to sentences and type exactly what they hear.
+They can begin typing while the audio plays but cannot submit their response until the audio finishes.
+They have 15 seconds after audio completion to finish typing.
+All responses are automatically formatted to lowercase without punctuation (except apostrophes) to reduce orthographic variability and focus on speech perception accuracy.

 ## Primary Hypotheses
 ### H1: Talker-Specific Adaptation
 Training with a single talker will show strongest improvement when tested with the same talker (Condition 1 > Conditions 2, 3).